mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 #### UI and Eto
 {: .toc-subheader }

-One of the largest areas to consider is UI (User Interface).
-We use [Eto](https://github.com/picoe/Eto).
+User interface is typically the area where developers run into trouble with platform specific dependencies and features.
+We use and support development of [Eto](https://github.com/picoe/Eto).
 Using Eto can make your plugin look and work as a native application on all platforms, using a single UI codebase.
 Eto ships with Rhino for Windows and Rhino for Mac.
 Eto has an easy to use API and uses native toolkits, abstracting the platform-specific implementations for [WinForms](https://en.wikipedia.org/wiki/Windows_Forms) (GDI and Direct2D), [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation), and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) (on OS X).
 Though Eto is powerful, it has a shallow learning curve and we're confident you will be hooked as quickly as we were.

 ---